District English Learner Plan

 Mission Statement:

-Our goal is to provide high-quality instruction in English as a second language (ESL), as well as appropriate modifications and accommodations in the mainstream classroom, so that English Learners may develop the second language skills necessary to successfully achieve academically and socially in the United States.
+Our goal is to provide high-quality instruction in English as a second language (ESL), as well as appropriate modifications and accommodations in the mainstream classroom, so that English Learners can develop the second language skills necessary to successfully achieve academically and socially in the United States.

 Educational Theory and Goals: